miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 ### Lecture
 There is one more component that is used in practically every electronic device today and makes all our technologies possible.
 It is another application of semiconductor technology, and you certainly heard about it at some point - the transistor.
 The transistor is like a switch that can turn on and off current flow.
 However, it does so without needing any mechanical components.

+We will first revise the PN-junction and then discuss the first form of transistors - the BJTs; we will dive into MOSFETs and their different variations.; and finally, we will look at the schematic symbols of the various transistor types.

 #### P-N Junction
 Remember the P-N junction that is within every diode.
 A p-doped semiconductor is next to a n-doped semiconductor.
 In the border region, electrons move from the n-side to the p-side to fill up some electron holes.